Convert Tex to Grams per Meter

 When do you need to convert between Tex and Grams per Meter?

-A metric linear-density unit equal to 0.
+A metric linear-density unit equal to exactly 0.
 Tex and Gram per Meter are both linear density units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.